jmcoded0/AWS-S3-Data-Breach-Simulation-Incident-Response-Lab/README.md

-# ☁️ AWS S3 Data Breach Simulation & Incident Response Lab
+# ☁️ AWS S3 Data Breach Simulation & Response

 > **Goal:** Simulate a real-world AWS cloud data breach caused by a publicly exposed S3 bucket.
 Then act as the cloud security analyst to detect the breach using AWS CloudTrail, GuardDuty, Lambda, SQS, and Splunk.